 The Preamble to the Bangalore Principles states that the Principles "presuppose that judges are accountable for their conduct to appropriate institutions established to maintain judicial standards, which are themselves independent and impartial".
+125

-The UN Special Rapporteur on the independence of judges and lawyers has said that bodies responsible for holding judges to account for judicial corruption and other wrongdoing should be composed either entirely or with a majority of judges, with the possibility of additional minority representation of the legal profession or legal academics, but with the absolute exclusion of any representatives of the political branches of government (executive and legislative).
+The UN Special Rapporteur on the independence of judges and lawyers has said that bodies responsible for holding judges to account for judicial corruption and other wrongdoing should be composed either entirely or with a majority of judges, with the possibility of additional minority representation of the legal profession or legal academics, but with the absolute exclusion of any representatives of the political branches of government (executive and legislative).126

 Numerous other international and regional standards similarly refer to an independent body with (at minimum) a majority of judges (or, in some cases, "substantial representation" of judges), who have been chosen democratically by other judges, with no participation in disciplinary proceedings by any political authorities (including the Head of State, Minister of Justice or any other representative of the Executive or Legislative branches of government).
-The ICJ has frequently recommended the establishment or maintenance of such mechanisms in countries around the world, based on its longstanding global experience.
+127 The ICJ has frequently recommended the establishment or maintenance of such mechanisms in countries around the world, based on its longstanding global experience.

-&lt;sup>76 See similarly Human Rights Committee, Concluding Observations on Republic of the Congo, UN Doc CCPR/C/79/Add.118 (2000), para.
+125 See similarly Human Rights Committee, Concluding Observations on Republic of the Congo, UN Doc CCPR/C/79/Add.118 (2000), para.
 14; on Tajikistan, CCPR/CO/84/TJK (2005), para.
 17; on Armenia, UN Doc CCPR/C/ARM/CO/2 (2012), para.
 21; IAmCtHR, Chocrón Chocrón v.
 Venezuela, Series C No. 227 (1 July 2011), para.
 163; UNODC Guide, supra note 11, para.
 71.

-&lt;sup>77 UNSRIJL, Report on judicial corruption, supra note 19, paras 88, 113(k); Report on judicial accountability, supra note 7, paras 93, 126; Report on Guarantees of Judicial Independence, supra note 45, paras 60, 98; Report on Mission to the Democratic Republic of the Congo, UN Doc A/HRC/8/4/Add.2 (2008), para.
+126 UNSRIJL, Report on judicial corruption, supra note 19, paras 88, 113(k); Report on judicial accountability, supra note 7, paras 93, 126; Report on Guarantees of Judicial Independence, supra note 45, paras 60, 98; Report on Mission to the Democratic Republic of the Congo, UN Doc A/HRC/8/4/Add.2 (2008), para.
 75.

 The European Court of Human Rights has held in relation to disciplinary proceedings before judicial councils, that "where at least half of the membership of a tribunal is composed of judges, including the chairman with a casting vote, this will be a strong indicator of impartiality."
+128 where the vast majority of the body hearing the proceedings is made up of non-judicial staff appointed directly by the executive and legislative authorities;